 When Should You Throw the Shryke?

-The best throws for the Innova Shryke are:
+The best throws for this amazing Innova driver are:

 Accurate – Some discs are more controllable than others, and this one is straightforward to control and launch for precise lines and distances.
 You’ll have no trouble keeping this disc on the fairway or aiming straight towards the basket.

 Accuracy is one of the most important pieces to having a great round of disc golf.
 Most courses have long holes that are par 4 or 5 and require a far and accurate throw.

 Glide – Having a disc with maximum glide is essential when you need a long throw.
 This disc has enough glide to keep going down the fairway without requiring too much power behind the throw.

 Distance – This type of disc will push you in the right direction for reaching your maximum distance off the tee.
 When it comes to increasing how far you can throw the disc, look for a high speed and glide number.

 The stability of the disc is one of the biggest factors in determining how a disc will fly once it’s released.
 Since the Shryke is a pretty stable disc, you can throw it a few different ways, as well as throw it hard without turning the disc over.